 The possibility of a negative review makes many owners of summer camps and kids’ classes feel nervous about online reviews.

-Listen to Yelp expert Darnell Holloway gives advice on how to use reviews to grow your business.
+Listen to Yelp expert Darnell Holloway give advice on how to use reviews to grow your business.

 Online reviews and parent testimonials are an important part of the decision process to enroll a child at a summer camp or kids’ class.
 ActivityHero’s CEO Peggy Chang recently interviewed Darnell Holloway, Director of Business Outreach at Yelp, for advice on how to use reviews effectively and to manage your public presence.